-Previously, Dandaneau served as Associate Provost & Director of the Chancellor’s Honors and Haslam Scholars Programs (the latter as founding director) at the University of Tennessee, Knoxville (2006-2012); Visiting Professor of Sociology at the University of Maryland, College Park (2006); and Director of the University Honors & John W. Berry, Sr. Scholars Programs at the University of Dayton (2000-2005).
-Steve is married to Debra K. Dandaneau, Ph.D., Lecturer/Advisor in the Department of Physics at Kansas State University, and is the proud parent of Patrick (23), Maxwell (17), and Eleanor (7).
+Prior to Kansas State University, Dandaneau served as Associate Provost & Director of the Chancellor’s Honors and Haslam Scholars Programs (the latter as founding director) at the University of Tennessee, Knoxville (2006-2012); Visiting Professor of Sociology at the University of Maryland, College Park (2006); and Director of the University Honors & John W. Berry, Sr. Scholars Programs at the University of Dayton (2000-2005).

 Mr. James Hohenbary - Associate Director